industrial-edge/S7-Connector-data-handling-getting-started/docs/Installation.md

 Click save.

-Import the tags to S7 connector from S7.zip file exported from TIA portal by using export SCADA simatic tool in common configurator:
+export the S7.zip file from TIA portal by using export SCADA simatic tool:

 Download the SCADA simatic tool from siemens site for TIA portal:

 ![simaticscada.PNG](graphics/simaticscada.PNG)

-Import the S7.zip file to select tags
+Import the tags to S7 connector from S7.zip file exported from TIA portal
 ![addtagssinuslocal.png](graphics/importtags.png)

 Add select these four tags Frequency, Offset, Amplitude, SinusVal with 1 sec of acquisition cycle and click import (since we want to write variable values into the PLC, set "Read & Write" as access mode):